 Medicare and Medicaid are different government-funded healthcare programs.
-Sometimes, a person may be eligible for both.
+To be eligible for both, a person will need to qualify for either partial-dual or full-dual coverage.

 Both Medicare and Medicaid are in place to help people pay for healthcare costs.
 If a person qualifies for both, the government refers to them as dually eligible.

-In this article, we discuss eligibility for Medicare and Medicaid, as well as what to know about each program.
+This article explains dual eligibility for Medicare and Medicaid, including who is eligible and what to know about each program.

 Dual-eligible beneficiaries are people who have both Medicare and Medicaid.
 Each state is responsible for determining Medicaid coverage, and, as such, Medicaid benefits may vary.